blackfalcon/Crom/README.markdown

 ## Author
 Crom is written by [Dale Sande][dale_sande].<br>
 Dale is a UI Engineer with [Getty Images][gettyimages.com].

+## Beta version version
+The software provided is in beta development.
+There are no guarantees or warranties of any kind when using this software.
+Use at your own risk at this time.

 ## License
 Copyright (c) 2011 Dale Sande<br>